Production Archives - Seven Events

 A live format allowed us to bring people together, sample the food on offer, and showcase the new service in a fully immersive environment.
 From the moment guests walked in, they were part of something tangible.

-That said, we know live isn’t always the answer.
+That said, we know life isn’t always the answer.
 For some launches, a hybrid format is ideal for combining reach with personalisation.
 In other cases, a virtual approach might make the biggest impact.
 What matters is choosing what works best for your audience and your objectives.

 Step 5: Create a detailed plan (and stick to it)